 Moog, Projekt Elektronik and PPG modules, including Moog 960 sequencers.
 EMS Synthi A synthesizer, Elka Rhapsody 610 String Synthesizer, ARP 2600 synthesizer, ARP 3604 controller keyboard, Revox A77 Echo machine.

-That computer-operated rhythm controller and the Moog sequencer were the basis for the arpeggiated sequences that were so prominent on that 1975 tour.
+That computer-operated rhythm controller and the Moog sequencer were the basis for the arpeggiated sequences, so prominent on that 1975 tour.
 The band started to employ very basic sequencers after signing with Virgin Records in 1973, and used them on Phaedra, their first album with the label.
 They kept improving and modifying their equipment to create sophisticated sequences that added a hypnotic texture to their live sets.
 When you listen to Ricochet, spare the beginnings of parts 1 and 2, almost every minute in the album has a sequence that energizes the music.
 While the sequences were driven by a customized (and primitive compared to today’s technology) computer system, the notes themselves were mostly produced by a Moog synthesizer.
 The warm analog sound of the instrument adds to the appeal of these sequences and the band members were smart to tweak the sounds in a live situation and avoid the sequences becoming stale.
 Many electronica albums today use a boatload of sequences, but very few reach the warmth and ability to evolve the sequences like Tangerine Dream played them live in the mid 70s.

 Froese on working with early sequencers: “In those days we had sequencers which couldn’t be transposed like it is possible with modern computer technology today.
 Instead they kept on running on a predefined interval pattern in the baseline, and there they stayed.
 We only had three options, three basic patterns, so we picked C, A or E. So when listening to our music, one will find that most of our tracks from that time are in one of these three keys.
 The reason was, that once these boxes were switched on, we were unable to shift or transpose.”
 Chris Franke, who used to play drums and was responsible for many of the sequenced parts: “The sequencer is a great instrument.
 The type of repetition it creates is used a lot in African music and minimal music.
 Bach also has some great sequences.
 The sequencer makes it great to go into modal music.
 It makes it much easier to get away from certain types of harmonies, and that’s important to us in making music work for the mind.
 I was a drummer and always was wondering how I could make these bloody drums be in tune.
 It was just impossible.
 I wanted percussive sounds that were in tune and that bore some tonal relationship to what the rest of the band was playing.
 I used to use tape loops, and for years people thought that that’s how we did it.
 They didn’t know that we had switched over to sequencers.”